The Black Isle lies within the Highlands of Scotland, half way between the Scottish Border and the Shetland Isles

 The Black Isle is part of the fertile fringe of Scotland bordering the Moray Firth and joined to Inverness, the capital of the Highlands, by the Kessock Bridge.
 The Black Isle has an area of around 300 sq km and is made up of farms and woodland and small villages.
-Not an island at all, the Black Isle is a peninsula bounded by the Moray and Cromarty Firths.
+Surrounded on three sides by water... not an island at all in fact but a peninsula bounded by the Moray and Cromarty Firths.

 Download the Black Isle Peninsula Map